 - NFFS physicians may only be employed by or under contract with Saskatchewan Health Authority.
 Any other NFFS arrangement will require written approval of the Minister.

 All Physicians (FFS and NFFS) must participate equitably in any on-call/after-hours call rotation as part of the local physician call for that specialty.
 Any Physician that does not meet full service requirements during a biannual review will have their billing and service levels reviewed quarterly.

-Your contract will include the duration of the ROS.
+Your agreement will include the duration of the ROS.
 If you practice less than full-time, the ROS credit will be prorated accordingly.

-These definitions may be subject to change dependent on when the parties to the contract signed.
+These definitions may be subject to change dependent on when the parties to the agreement signed.
 Please contact our office to confirm the definition.

 What happens if I practice less than full time?